saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     Name: Married, dtype: object

 ```
-4) In the observation Number of married people is more which clearly signifies that married people are inclined towards taking loan
+4) In the observation count of married people is more.
+The same clearly signifies that married people are inclined towards taking loan

 ```python

 Loan['Self_Employed'].describe()

     count     614
     unique      2
     top        No